kirstenbussiere/jekyll-now/_posts/2018-02-22-Computational-Creativity.md

 We create what we need.
 We create what we want.
 We create.

 There are those who work professionally in creative fields but also many who create as hobby.
-These are what Compton calls casual creators/
+These are what Compton calls casual creators.
+There is a whole market geared entirely toward these people who create just for fun.

 **Archeology and Photographs**